Ben Small (politician): Senate

 He was elected unopposed as chair of the WA Liberal Party's finance committee in August 2022.

+House of Representatives

+Marino announced that she would retire at the 2025 federal election, and Small was (initially) the only nominee to be the Liberal's candidate for Forrest, which remains a very safe seat.
+Small's preselection was contested after City of Bunbury Councillor Gabi Ghasseb won an appeal to have his late nomination accepted, but Small won the nomination and was endorsed by the party's State Council.
+He was successful elected.

 Political positions

 During preselection, Small was described by state Liberal members as a moderate candidate who appealed to several state factions.
 However, he has since been aligned with the conservative National Right faction of the federal Liberal Party (led by Peter Dutton), similar to his predecessor Cormann.
 He was also a member of the Regional and Rural grouping.

 Since joining the Senate, Small has described himself as an advocate for small business and free enterprise.
 He supports the GST distribution reform and criticised demands from the eastern states to reconsider the deal.
 He supported the government's withdrawn religious discrimination bill, which was intended to protect the rights of people of faith but was criticised for allowing discrimination by religious institutions (particularly against LGBT people).
 He has advocated for nuclear energy as a means to reduce carbon emissions.

 Small was one of several government backbenchers who opposed attempts to enforce gender quotas in state Liberal Party branches.